uhwar/meme-2-tok-Ele-/README.md

 ### 🚀 Project Motivation

-Social media has taken over as a primary form of entertainment, with platforms like TikTok, YouTube Shorts, and Instagram Reels offering quick, engaging content that captures millions of views.
-A popular trend involves creators narrating dramatic Reddit stories (like r/AITA posts) over entertaining visuals such as Minecraft parkour.
-These videos have proven to be a goldmine, generating significant revenue for content creators🤑.
+Social media platforms like TikTok, YouTube Shorts, and Instagram Reels are dominating the entertainment space with quick, engaging content that captures millions of views.
+A popular trend involves creators narrating dramatic Reddit stories (like r/AmItheAsshole posts) over dynamic visuals such as Minecraft parkour.
+These videos have proven to be highly lucrative for content creators 🤑.

 As a CS student, I thought:
-“Why spend hours creating these videos manually when I can automate the process?
+**“Why spend hours creating these videos manually when I can automate the process?
 MORE MONEY, FASTER.
-MUHEHEHE!”
+MUHEHEHE!”**

 This project was born from that thought—a tool to transform Reddit stories into short-form videos ready to dominate TikTok, YouTube Shorts, Instagram Reels, or any other vertical video platform.
-It combines automation, storytelling, and content creation to save time and help creators scale their efforts.

-### 🛠️ What Does This Project Do?
+## 🛠️ What Does This Project Do?

 This application automates the process of creating short-form videos by:
-1. Scraping Reddit Stories: Fetches engaging stories from threads like r/AITA, based on popularity.
-2. Generating Narration: Converts the story text into AI-generated narrator audio.
-3. Creating Videos: Combines narration with a Minecraft parkour or other background video and adds captions.
-4. Providing Downloads: Allows users to download the completed, ready-to-post video.

-### 💡 Key Features
-- Multi-Platform Compatibility: Produces videos optimized for TikTok, YouTube Shorts, Instagram Reels, etc.
-- Reddit Integration: Dynamically fetches top stories from subreddits like r/AITA.
-- Text-to-Speech: Generates smooth, natural-sounding voiceovers.
-- Video Automation: Combines narration and engaging backgrounds into a single polished video.
-- Simple Web Interface: Users can generate videos with a single click and download them instantly.

-### 🔧 Technologies Used

-Backend

-Frontend

-Tools

-### 🌟 How It Works
-1. Click “Generate Video”: Start the process via the user-friendly web interface.
-2. Automated Magic:
-    - Scrapes a popular Reddit story.
-    - Converts the story into narrated audio.
-    - Combines the narration with a Minecraft parkour video or other engaging backgrounds.
-3. Download & Post: Once the video is ready, download it and share it across platforms like TikTok, YouTube Shorts, or Instagram Reels.

-### 📦 How to Use

-### 🛤️ Future Enhancements
-- Support for multiple subreddits and advanced filtering (e.g., engagement thresholds).
-- Customizable narration voices and video backgrounds.
-- Direct integration with TikTok, YouTube, and Instagram APIs for auto-posting.
-- Captions to increase accessibility.

-### 📜 License
+1. **Scraping Reddit Stories**: Fetches popular stories from threads like r/AmItheAsshole.
+2. **Generating Narration**: Converts the story text into AI-generated narrator audio.
+3. **Creating Videos**: Combines narration with a Minecraft parkour or other background video.
+4. **Providing Downloads**: Outputs a completed, ready-to-post video in MP4 format.

+## 💡 Key Features

+- **Multi-Platform Compatibility**: Produces videos optimized for TikTok, YouTube Shorts, Instagram Reels, etc.
+- **Reddit Integration**: Dynamically fetches top stories from subreddits like r/AmItheAsshole.
+- **Text-to-Speech**: Generates smooth, natural-sounding voiceovers using gTTS.
+- **Video Automation**: Combines narration and engaging backgrounds into a single polished video.
+- **Effortless Output**: Users can generate videos with minimal effort and share them instantly.

+## 🔧 Technologies Used

+### 🛠️ Backend:
+- **Python**:
+  - **PRAW**: Reddit API integration for story scraping.
+  - **gTTS**: Converts text to audio for narration.
+  - **moviepy**: Handles video editing, background cropping, and audio integration.
+  - **Flask**: Provides a simple API for interacting with the app.

+### 🔩 Tools:
+- **FFmpeg**: Processes video and audio files efficiently.

+## 🌟 How It Works

+1. **Story Selection**:
+   - Fetches a random popular story from a subreddit like r/AmItheAsshole.
+2. **Narration**:
+   - Converts the story's title and body into a smooth voiceover using gTTS.
+3. **Video Creation**:
+   - Combines the narration with a dynamic background video.
+   - Crops the video to a 9:16 aspect ratio for TikTok compatibility.
+4. **Output**:
+   - Generates a ready-to-post video in MP4 format.

+## 📦 How to Use

+1. **Setup**:
+   - Clone the repository.
+   - Navigate to the `backend` directory and set up the virtual environment:
+     ```bash
+     python3 -m venv venv
+     source venv/bin/activate
+     pip install -r requirements.txt
+     ```

+2. **Environment Variables**:
+   - Create a `.env` file in the `backend` directory with the following keys:
+     ```plaintext
+     CLIENT_ID=your_reddit_client_id
+     CLIENT_SECRET=your_reddit_client_secret
+     REDIRECT_URI=your_redirect_uri
+     ```
+   - Replace the placeholders with your Reddit API credentials.

+3. **Run the App**:
+   - Navigate to the root directory:
+     ```bash
+     backend/venv/bin/python backend/app.py
+     ```
+   - The script will fetch a story, generate narration, and create the video.

+4. **Output**:
+   - The final video (`generated_video.mp4`) and audio (`narration.mp3`) files will appear in the root directory.

+## 🛤️ Future Enhancements

+- **Advanced Filtering**: Filter stories by engagement metrics, length, or keywords.
+- **Custom Voices and Backgrounds**: Allow users to upload their own narration voices and visuals.
+- **Caption Support**: Add dynamic captions to videos for accessibility and enhanced engagement.
+- **API Integrations**: Enable direct posting to TikTok, YouTube Shorts, and Instagram Reels.

+## 📜 License

 This project is open-source under the MIT License.

-Happy automating and may your videos go viral! 🎥✨